 What is Web Hosting?
 Why It’s Important for Website!

-When you are starting a website online, you think about a few things such as: What platform our website should be on?
-Where to host the website and what should be the name of our new website?
+When starting a website online, you think about a few things, such as: What platform should our website be on?
+Where to host the website, and what should be the name of our new website?

 How Does The Website Work?